hai-vr/documentation/docs/products/starmesh/reference.md

 ## Selector components

 Core selector:
-- **Select Meshes** lets you specify which meshes will be affected, including which bones, and which blendshapes should be considered as applied.
+- **Select Meshes** lets you specify which meshes will be affected, and which blendshapes should be considered as applied.

 Geometry:
 - **Select Radius** lets you select vertices around a radius.